zumasys/docs/site/jbase/porting/migration-station/data-conversion/welcome-to-jbase-d3-edition/README.md

 - PROCWRITE to a PQ proc using a space as the delimiter is not supported in jBASE.
 All procs use the PQN format of an @AM as the delimiter.
 - Initialization of variables is different, so ASSIGNED() function can give different results.
 - FOLD() function is different.
-- jBASE doesn’t support % functions.
+- jBASE doesn’t support % functions. jBASE does support inline C to duplicate these functions.
 - jBASE doesn’t support the IMPORT and EXPORT commands.
 - Not all user exits are supported, see the list [here](./../../../../conversion-processing/supported-user-exits/README.md), but you can write your own in [jBC](./../../../../conversion-processing/user-exits/README.md)